-Actions Performance Measures When Educate the community on responsible cat ownership by promoting awareness and benefits of cat confinement in the community Reduction in the number of complaints about wandering/nuisance cats Year 1 and ongoing Increase management of owned cats in the local Council area by keep records of all complaints received about nuisance cats and educate the community on the need to both microchip and identify cats via a collar Reduced number of complaints received about cats Reduction in the number of owned cats being impounded/detained over time Year 1 and ongoing Encourage cat owners to register their cats on DACO.
+Actions Performance Measures When Educate the community on responsible cat Reduction in the number of Year 1 and ownership by promoting awareness and complaints about ongoing benefits of cat confinement in the community wandering/nuisance cats Increase management of owned cats in the local Council area by keeping records of all Reduced number of complaints received about cats Year 1 and ongoing complaints received about nuisance cats and educate the community on the need to Reduction in the number of both microchip and identify cats via a collar owned cats being impounded/detained over time Encourage cat owners to register their cats on DACO.
 Increase number of cats registered in DACO Ongoing Promote the use of cat runs and other appropriate containment measures to prevent cats from wandering.
 Promotional material posted on Council's website, social media and other formats.
 Ongoing